ZetaRet/protoss/dox/protoss.all.md

 - __superfn*__ - Function, the super function of fn or this
 - fn - Function, if null will use this function, fn extends superfn in effect, fn is subclass of superfn
 - name - String, if null will use default __constructor
->*return Fuction, superfn will be returned for chain calls*
+>*return Function, superfn will be returned for chain calls*

 #
 __*setSubclass(Function fn, Function superfn, String name) : Function*__
 - __fn*__ - Function, fn extends superfn in effect, fn is subclass of superfn
 - superfn - Function, if null will use this function, the super function of fn
 - name - String, if null will use default __constructor
->*return Fuction, superfn will be returned for chain calls*
+>*return Function, superfn will be returned for chain calls*

 #
 __*callSuper(String name, Array args, String cname) : Object*__